U.S. Army John F. Kennedy

 The facility is named in honor of David K. Thuma who died in Kenya June 18, 1998, while establishing the working relationship required to establish a joint peacekeeping force composed of Tanzanian, Kenyan and U.S. Special Forces.

-The Army Special Operations Digital Training Center
+The Special Operations Mission Training Center

-The Army Special Operations Digital Training Center, or ARSODTC, is a state-of-the-art training center designed to train and educate U.S. Army Special Forces, Civil Affairs and Military Information Support Operations Soldiers, provide training on Digital Battle Command Systems, fielded digital simulations and digital simulators to enhance Soldiers' capability to successfully operate in service, joint and USSOCOM digitized environments when deployed and during training.
-The Army Special Operations Digital Training Center is made up of two service members, three government service employees and 46 contractors, who have more than 400 years combined experience in SOF training, simulations and digital systems.
-Over the years, the ARSODTC has trained thousands of ARSOF Soldiers and students, and as a part of USAJFKSWCS, continues to be an integral part of "the world's best SOF training center and institution."
+The Special Operations Mission Training Center, or SOMTC, is a state-of-the-art training center designed to train and educate U.S. Army Special Forces, Civil Affairs and Military Information Support Operations Soldiers, provide training on Digital Battle Command Systems, fielded digital simulations and digital simulators to enhance Soldiers' capability to successfully operate in service, joint and USSOCOM digitized environments when deployed and during training.
+The Special Operations Mission Training Center is made up of two service members, three government service employees and 46 contractors, who have more than 400 years combined experience in SOF training, simulations and digital systems.
+Over the years, the SOMTC has trained thousands of ARSOF Soldiers and students, and as a part of USAJFKSWCS, continues to be an integral part of "the world's best SOF training center and institution."
 As part of its mission, the center manages and executes the ARSOF Battle Command Program linking commanders to current battle command tactics, techniques and procedures.
 The staff also identifies user requirements for TEMO simulations and simulator support, and develops, coordinates, schedules and executes digital Battle Command Systems, training exercises and military-operations simulations and simulator support, new equipment training and other support to the school and USASOC operational units at Fort Bragg and other locations within CONUS and at deployed locations.